 Bringing the museum to you

-Due to the unexpected closures, many museums are now making their collections available to the public through online virtual exhibits.
+Due to the unexpected closures from COVID-19, many museums are now making their collections available to the public through online virtual exhibits.
 You can browse paintings at the Van Gogh Museum in Amsterdam, explore coral reefs at the National Aquarium in Baltimore, or watch a polar bear livestream at the San Diego Zoo.

 For institutions that didn’t already offer an interactive experience, the transition to online content has been more difficult.
 Developing a virtual exhibit or tour takes time and requires a developer experienced in that type of work.
 Plus, once the content is finished, hours of testing need to go into the project to make sure everything works as expected.